Is Depression A Mental Illness? Exploring The Medical Perspective

 Cognitive behavioral therapy (CBT) centers on helping patients identify harmful behaviors and thought patterns so they can consciously shift them toward healthier habits.
 CBT uses the connection between the way someone thinks and how they feel to reshape cognitive processes.
 Depression tends to alter a person’s thinking, and this therapeutic approach is particularly effective because it offers a way to think "around" the disorder to minimize its impact.

-Dialectical behavioral therapy (DBT) is a subset of CBT focused on acknowledging and accepting maladaptive behaviors and thoughts.
+Dialectical behavior therapy (DBT) is a subset of CBT focused on acknowledging and accepting maladaptive behaviors and thoughts.
 By validating the patient's emotions and experiences, therapists offer guidance to process negative feelings, develop healthy ways to cope with stress and depression symptoms, and improve communication with friends or loved ones.

 Psychodynamic therapy analyzes unresolved conflicts in the patient’s history, often from childhood, and how they affect current thinking and behavior patterns.
 This therapy is often a long-term treatment that helps people develop emotional awareness and control skills.